danforthcenter/plantcv/docs/nir_tutorial.md

 ![Screenshot](img/tutorial_images/nir/background_average.jpg)

-Note: Sometimes it is easier to use pre-built OpenCV functions.
-In most situations the documentation is quite good.
-However for more complex operations (those that require multiple OpenCV functions), I would recommend writing a PlantCV subroutine.

 First, let's examine how efficiently we can capture the plant.
 Then we will worry about masking problematic background objects.
 We start by [subtracting](image_subtract.md) the background.